Order of Visit: High Point #42

 After what seemed to be an eternity (but was really only about two more hours), we finally made it to the trail junction above treeline.
 From here, we’d be mostly doing a rock scrambles or walking on slick rock slabs marked with bright yellow blazes and rock cairns.

 In addition to the rain – which was still steadily falling – we could now feel the wind whipping around us.
-The tall trees that had protected us until now were gone.
+The tall trees that had been protecting us until now were gone.
 Keith and I were beginning to feel the chill, and we pulled out jacket sleeves over our hands to keep them warm.
-We hadn’t thought to carry gloves in mid August!
+We hadn’t thought to carry gloves in mid-August!

 Regretfully, I don’t have any photos of this final half mile of the route of rock scrambling.
 I needed to tuck my phone into daypack to keep it dry in the rain while I used my hands to pull myself up the boulders and navigate upward.